Usyk vs Fury was a masterclass but it revealed one harsh boxing truth for both men

 Now, they each have to select the right exit strategy from a sport that has never cared about reputations or former glories.
 We must never let them become shells, names for hire in the bloody game and watch them finish as washed-up heroes; there are too many like that in the gathered and invited crowd at all the fights in Riyadh.

-Usyk can certainly continue to defy boxing’s unwritten laws and slay more giants for a bit longer; Fury has harder decisions to make in a fight against time the truth is that neither have to fight again to prove a thing; the problem is that all fighters, especially at this level, still feel they have something to prove.
+Usyk can certainly continue to defy boxing’s unwritten laws and slay more giants for a bit longer; Fury has harder decisions to make in a fight against time.
+The truth is that neither has to fight again to prove a thing; the problem is that all fighters, especially at this level, still feel they have something to prove.

 Join our commenting forum